GH-TpaeFawzen/pxem.posixism/README.md

 ```

 The Pxem program file has to be a regular file
+with readable permission (if and only if your
+file name contains one of these commands: `.f`,
+`.e`; otherwise the existence of file is not
-with readable permission.
-The program is assumed
+checked).
+The program is assumed to be written
-to be written in ASCII-compatible encoding.
+in ASCII-compatible encoding.
+Additionally, the
+command substrings are case-insensitive; two
+programs such as `hi.p` and `hi.P` are
+semantically same.

 The compiled program assumes that you are using
 POSIX-compatible locale: the `._` command, which